 Back in the 60’s there weren’t too many parks like this.

-However now in 2013 there are several parks like this, many of which offer cubs for the public to pet, because if they don’t, they lose their competitive advantage and patrons will simply go somewhere else where it is offered.
+However now days there are literally hundreds of parks like this, many of which offer cubs for the public to pet, because if they don’t, they lose their competitive advantage and patrons will simply go somewhere else where it is offered.

 However, if one starts to just scratch a bit deeper, things emerge about this sinister industry that will make any animal lovers hair stand on end.
 It’s known as ‘Canned Hunting’.

 In 1998 there were around 2500 lions in captivity.
-In 2013 there is difficulty in obtaining exact numbers as many operations are very secretive about the number of lions they house, even though its law to let the permit issuing Authorities know.
+Today there is difficulty in obtaining exact numbers as many operations are very secretive about the number of lions they house, even though its law to let the permit issuing Authorities know.
 It should be a simple exercise of phoning Nature Conservation and asking.
-The number is anywhere between 6000 and 7000 in my opinion, most of which are destined for the ‘Canned Hunting’ industry.
+The number is anywhere between 6000 and 8000 in my opinion, most of which are destined for the ‘Canned Hunting’ industry.

 Let’s explain a little about it:

-In 1997 a television investigative journalism program based in the UK did an exposé on ‘canned hunting’, known as ‘The Cooke Report’.
-The Journalist went undercover and filmed a captive raised lioness being shot from a vehicle next to a fence whilst her cubs watched from the other side of the fence, isolated from getting to her.
+In 1998 a television investigative journalism program based in the UK did an exposé on ‘canned hunting’, known as ‘The Cook Report’.
+The Journalist went undercover posing as a hunter, with the intention to film a ‘canned lion’ hunt.
+Before pulling the trigger he revealed to the people involved who he was and what he was doing.
+A scuffle ensued but luckily the tv crew and the team managed to get away unscathed.
+The piece was later aired and footage emerged that was secretly filmed on another farm of a lioness being shot from a vehicle next to a fence whilst her cubs watched from the other side, isolated from getting to her.
 This naturally caused an uproar and upset even the most hardened non animal lover.
-It was dubbed a ‘National Disgrace’ by some organizations and government was implored to do something about.
+It was dubbed a ‘National Disgrace’ and government was implored to do something about it.

 They did try and half-heartedly introduced some very bizarre measures to try and make the whole process of ‘Canned Hunting’ seem humane by introducing a ‘wilding’ period before captive lions could be hunted.
-The Minister of Environment was subsequently taken to court by the Predator Breeders Association of South Africa and they won their case on the basis that hunting captive lions was a closed system and that they contributed zero to lion conservation.
-In addition that the Minister of Environment really didn’t have any jurisdiction over this and that this actually fell into the lap of the Minister of Agriculture, which as we know is responsible for managing all our livestock in South Africa.
+The Predator Breeders took the Minister to court on the matter and period of ‘rewilding’.
+The court ruled in favour of the Minister and what seemed like a victory for lions was short lived as the decision was taken on appeal.
+The Supreme Court of Appeals ruled in the Predator Breeders favour on the basis that hunting captive lions was a closed system and that they contributed zero to lion conservation and that the Minister of Environment didn’t have any jurisdiction over this matter and that this actually fell into the lap of the Minister of Agriculture, responsible for livestock farming and its regulations.

 But what people seem to miss is the link between petting a cub and the ultimate shooting of that same lion in a ‘Canned Hunt’.

 The first question one needs to ask is, what ultimately happens to all the hundreds, if not thousands of cubs that are too old and dangerous to be petted by general public?
-What happens to Lions once they are too old to walk safely with?
+What happens to lions once they are too old to walk safely with?
 Certainly not all can land up in reputable zoos around the world or game farms in South Africa that most guides will tell you they go to.
-They also definitely don’t repopulate wilderness areas as others would have you believe and if they do, where are these lion paradises?
-They land up being sold at a premium to farms that are in some way or another connected to ‘Canned Hunting’.
+They also definitely don’t repopulate wilderness areas as others would have you believe.
+There simply aren’t any areas suitable for captive lions that aren’t already populated by wild lions They land up being sold at a premium to farms that are in some way or another connected to ‘Canned Hunting’.

-So in other words, today's much loved cute pet is tomorrows trophy and the poor unsuspecting tourists have blood on their hands; and are literally part of the process of ‘Canned Hunting’ unwittingly, because they have been hoodwinked into believing that their contribution of funds is somehow going to some conservation cause.
+Today's much loved lion cub that is petted becomes tomorrows trophy and the unsuspecting tourists have blood on their hands.
+They are literally, unwittingly part of the process of ‘Canned Hunting’, because they have been hoodwinked into believing that their contribution of funds is going into lion conservation.
 ‘Canned hunting’ isn’t a single event of a pseudo hunter shooting a lion in a situation whereby the lion has been ear marked and stands no chance of fair escape, it’s a process starting with the petting of a cute cuddly cub.